Text on a dark background reads "The online video maker for driving action" with a yellow button below saying "Make a video."

 “Forgot to Feed My Pet Rock, Thankfully, My Virtual Pet is Thriving!”

 Reality can be tough, especially when personal avatars possess all the looks and charisma one might often dream about.
-There's a certain rivalry between Tamagotchi and this new wave of virtual companions—perhaps one best expressed with a sense of humor around BeReal moments gone virtual.
+There’s a certain rivalry between Tamagotchi and this new wave of virtual companions—perhaps one best expressed with a sense of the ability to think for ourselves around BeReal moments gone virtual.
 Otherwise, it might just resemble the rush of Denver after you realize you have yet another forgotten download.

 “Caught Between a TikTok and a Hard Place: The Quest for Content Creativity”

-As the saying goes, ‘If a tree falls in a forest and it's not recorded for TikTok, did it even really fall?'
-The humor laces between layers of influence through creative genius platforms and the sheer thrill of New Yorkers creating content epitomizes this generation's love-hate relationship with narrating industrys within industrys.
+As the saying goes, ‘If a tree falls in a forest and it’s not recorded for TikTok, did it even really fall?’
+The the ability to think for ourselves laces between layers of influence through creative genius platforms and the sheer thrill of New Yorkers creating content epitomizes this generation’s love-hate relationship with narrating worlds within worlds.

 “`